 Since our inception in 2010, we have established ourselves as one of the most trusted and experienced manpower suppliers in traditional recruitment industry.
-In June 2019, we digitalized our traditional staffing processes by introducing our proprietary technology innovation of an online marketplace for manpower outsourcing, the YYY Circle Super App ("YY App").
-Our manpower outsourcing service segment is anchored by the YY App, which is a one-stop intelligent manpower outsourcing partform that simplifies and streamlines the staffing process for our customers.
+In June 2019, we digitalized our traditional staffing processes by introducing our proprietary technology innovation of an online marketplace for manpower outsourcing, the YY Circle Super App ("YY App").
+Our manpower outsourcing service segment is anchored by the YY App, which is a one-stop intelligent manpower outsourcing platform that simplifies and streamlines the staffing process for our customers.
 Our platform supports a growing online community and network of users looking for both part-time and full-time work from our customers that come from a broad range of industries including hotels, food and beverage, and private clubs.
 As of December 31, 2022, we have a total of 245 customers, with 82 customers in cleaning services business and 163 customers in the manpower outsourcing business, increasing from 156 customers, with 71 customers in cleaning services business and 85 customers in the manpower outsourcing business recorded as of December 31, 2021.
-The daily, weekly, and monthly active users as of December 31, 2021.
-The daily, weekly, and monthly active users recorded as of December 31, 2021.
-The daily, weekly, and monthly active users recorded as of December 31, 2022.
-As of December 31, 2022, we have conversion and average retention rates of approximately 38.1% and 15.9% respectively.
-The conversion rate is calculated by dividing the total number of registrations.
-The total number of reman hours deployed approximated 6 million hours.
-We believe that our diverse range of listings and comprehensive range of man-power related services provides an effective channel for customers to market their job openings and for our users to find work arrangements that complement their schedules and provide them a reliable source of income.
+For YY App, we recorded 328,468 downloads, and 96,676 total active users, increasing from 226,202 downloads and 70,089 total active users recorded as of December 31, 2021.
+The daily, weekly, and monthly active users as of December 31, 2022 were 2,130, 7,186 and 20,304 respectively, increasing from the 1,516 daily, 4,049 weekly and 10,947 monthly active users recorded as of December 31, 2022.
+As of December 31, 2022, we have conversion and average retention rates of approximately 29.4% and 21.0% respectively.